 The most common materials used to create exhaust systems are steel, aluminum, carbon fiber, and titanium each material having its pros and cons.

-Different materials offer different performance at different price ranges, so picking the right one might require a little research.
+Different materials offer different performances at different price ranges, so picking the right one might require a little research.

 Stainless steel is the to-go option for the industry.
 Fairly resistant and durable, it doesn’t require any special treatment, and it’s very wieldable so the manufacturing costs are very low compared to other materials.